AWS Services Overview – Whitepaper – Certification

 • AWS Management Console – a simple and intuitive user interface

-• AWS Command Line Interface (CLI) – programatic access through scripts
+• AWS Command Line Interface (CLI) – programmatic access through scripts

-• AWS Software Development Kits (SDKs) – programatic access through Application Program Interface (API) tailored for programming language (Java, .NET, Node.js, PHP, Python, Ruby, Go, C++, AWS Mobile SDK) or platform (Android, Browser, iOS)
+• AWS Software Development Kits (SDKs) – programmatic access through Application Program Interface (API) tailored for programming languages (Java, .NET, Node.js, PHP, Python, Ruby, Go, C++, Rust, Kotlin, Swift) or platforms (Android, Browser, iOS)

 Security, Identity, and Compliance